J-OPP West: Japan-Online Professional Programs for Western Teachers

 This three-module course draws on contemporary scholarship and primary sources to examine the myths that have developed about Samurai and the historical reality behind these myths.
 The course focuses on Samurai in the medieval and Tokugawa periods and on portrayals in popular culture today.
 Click here for flyer and application information.
 Applicants will be notified of acceptance by January 5.
 Limited to 20 teachers of high school world history or Asian studies.

 >Connections and Disconnection: Japanese Short Stories for High School Literature and History.
 January 9-February 28, 2015.
 16 hours.
-Application opens November 13, 2014.
+This course has filled.

 Co-sponsored by the J-OPP and NCTA programs at TEA, this online book group for high school literature and history teachers will examine six short stories from The Oxford Book of Japanese Short Stories.
 Short stories have been selected to represent the period from the late 1800s through the 20th century.
 Through moderated discussion, participants will read and discuss stories, consider themes and issues raised in the stories, and share ideas for using the stories in the classroom.
 Click here for flyer and application information.
 Applicants will be notified of acceptance by January 5.
 Limited to 20 teachers of high school world history or Asian studies.